Redocly/redoc/docs/redoc-vendor-extensions.md

 | x-nullable | boolean | marks schema as a nullable |

 ###### How to use with Redoc
-Schemas marked as `x-nullable` are marked in Redoc with the label Nullable
+Schemas marked as `x-nullable` are marked in Redoc with the label Nullable.

 #### x-extendedDiscriminator
 **ATTENTION**: This is a Redoc-specific vendor extension, and is not supported by other tools.